 You should also try to propose solutions to the challenges that got you on the call in the first place.
 This will allow you to get a temperature check before your pitch in the next meeting.

 The pitch should be hyper-targeted to your audience.
 If the prospect is more analytical, bring a lot of relevant data.
 If the prospect is more of a relationship person, don’t bring a pitch deck, and talk more conversationally.
-Make your client feel comfortable and focus on how you can say what you need to so they best understand your message.
+Make your client feel comfortable and focus on how you business consulting strategy is at the essence of your message.

 Bottom-line, be curious.
 You’re talking to people, not robots: learn as much as you can about what works best for them.
 They will appreciate your willingness to meet them where they are at.